vatpac-technology/sops/docs/terminal/melbourne.md

 See also: [AV ADC Offline](#av-adc-offline).

+!!! tip
+    When AV ADC is not online, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
+The *More ATIS* plugin has a formatted Zulu ATIS message.

 ### Airspace Division
 The divisions of the airspace between **MAE**, **MDN**, and **MDS** change based on the Runway Mode.